Sayak-Bhunia/LingoTitles_Lingo-dot-dev_hackathon/README.md

 ## Current Features

-- **Any Video** — works on YouTube, news sites, Instagram, any HTML5 video
+- **Any Video** — works on YouTube, news sites, and other third-party video streaming platforms
-- **35+ Languages** — Japanese, Bengali, Marathi, Tamil, Hindi, Arabic, Spanish and more
+- **35+ Languages** — Japanese, Bengali, Marathi, Tamil, Hindi, Arabic, Spanish and more — manually select source and target language
 - **Dual Mode** — show translated only, original only, or both
 - **Adjustable chunk interval** — 1.5s for fast reels, 3s for anime/news, 5s for slow speech
 - **Zero cost** — Groq and Lingo.dev are both free tiers